SaToRu-GoJo01/URL-Shortener-using-Django/README.md

 5. To access the original URL, simply visit the shortened URL.

-6. You can also view statistics for each shortened URL, including the number of times it has been accessed.

 ## Contributing

 Contributions to this project are welcome.
 You can contribute by: